-Student's may access term grades as part of the academic record on CLAWS.
-Student's who are not making satisfactory progress are informed periodically by the instructors.
+Student's may access term grades as part of the academic record on Self-Service.
+Students who are not making satisfactory progress are informed periodically by the instructors.

 Formal grade reports are available at the end of each grading period and are mailed to the student's home upon request.
 Please contact the Office of Records and Advising if you wish to have a formal grade report sent to your home.

 The amount of work accomplished by a student is expressed in credit hours.
 In general, one credit hour represents one hour of class or two to four hours of laboratory work a week for a semester.
 Variations from this general plan of equivalence are typical in such instructional modes as seminars, independent study and credit-by-examination.
 The quality of work is indicated by grade points:

 |P||Pass (D or better)||0|